COScholl/COScholl.github.io/collections/_grimoire/slice-with-ellipsis-javascript.md

 #### Use Case:
 manipulating strings
 #### First Principles:
+- slice() extracts a given number of starting at an index (inclusive) and ending at an index (exclusive) elements and returns a new array
 #### Using for loop
 ```
 const truncateString = (str, num) => {